| |

 to retake the city.
 The Anabaptist leaders were publicly tortured

-to death with red-hot pincers and their bodies hung in cages
+to death with red-hot pincers and their bodies put on public

 The range of offences that were considered heretical was flexible